A-Yo (Lady Gaga song): Recording and composition

 "A-Yo" was written and produced by Gaga with Mark Ronson and BloodPop, with Lindsey as an additional co-writer.
 It was recorded at Electric Lady Studios in New York City by Benjamin Rice who was assisted by Barry McCready.
 Joshua Blair continued the additional recording for the track at Shangri-La Studios, Malibu, California with David "Squirrel" Covell, and also at Pink Duck Studios in Burbank, California, assisted by Justin Smith.
 The mixing for "A-Yo" was performed by Serban Ghenea at MixStar Studios, Virginia Beach, Virginia, with engineering for the mix by Josh Hanes.
 Other instrumentation for "A-Yo" included guitars and percussion by Gaga, bass and guitars by Mark Ronson, and synthesizer and organ by BloodPop.
 Tom Coyne and Randy Merrill completed the audio mastering at Sterling Sound Studios in New York City.

 "A-Yo" is a funky, "electro-tinged" and "rock-inspired" song.
-Yahoo! described "A-Yo as a country rock track.
-Rolling Stone described "A-Yo" as an upbeat country pop track.
+Yahoo! described "A-Yo as a country rock track, while Rolling Stone regarded it as an upbeat country pop song.
 According to the sheet music published at Musicnotes.com, "A-Yo" is written in the key of A major in common time with a tempo of 150 beats per minute.
 The chords alternate between A_{7} and D_{7}, and Gaga's vocals span two octaves from E_{3} to E_{5}.
 Michelle Lulic from Bustle felt that the lyrics seem to describe "things getting hot-and-heavy in her car": "I can't wait to rev you up /Faster than you can say "Ferrari" /Tearin' up the gravel, watching you unravel /Now it's a party".
 During the chorus, Gaga sings "A-Yo, A-Yo, we smokin' 'em all", emphasizing her explanation about "leaving your haters in the dust".